dpi-tta-lessons/ruby-basics/content.md

 - What happens if you forget to close a method definition with `end` in Ruby?
 - Ruby will try to guess the missing code.
   - Not correct — Ruby will not guess, it will stop with an error.
-- Ruby will throw a `SyntaxError`.
+- Ruby will throw a SyntaxError.
   - Correct!
-Missing `end` causes a syntax error.
+Missing end causes a syntax error.
 - Ruby will skip the method entirely.
   - Not correct — the code will not run past the error.
 {: .choose_best #missing_end title="Forgetting end" answer="2"}